sayar/CodeLabs-WebDev/Module4-FrontEndDev/README.md

 	manifoldjs -h
 	````

-1. Run the following command to create the Windows 10 app based on the _W3C Manifest_ previously created.
+1. Run the following command to create the Windows 10 app based on the _W3C Manifest_ previously created in the parent folder or any other folder.
 Note that we are specifying the platform to be Windows 10.
 Additionally, note that the port number should match the ones specified in the _manifest.json_ and the one the app is actually running.

 	````
 	manifoldjs http://localhost:55804/ -p windows10